What is SOAP API?

 </soapenv:Envelope>

-- WSDL: The Blueprint for SOAP
+WSDL: The SOAP Blueprint

-- What operations the API can perform (e.g., getCustomerDetails, makePayment).
+- What operations the API can perform (e.g., GetCustomerDetails, MakePayment).

 - What data fields are expected for each operation.